Dynamical Learning in Deep Asymmetric Recurrent Neural Networks

-\paragraph{\textbf{Approximate training scheme}} A key feature of the proposed training protocol is that, once the initial \textit{supervised} fixed point \(s^\prime\) is reached and the teaching signal is removed, the network state remains effectively stable—only the local pre-activation fields are altered.
+\paragraph{\textbf{Approximate training scheme}} A key feature of the proposed training protocol is that, once the initial \textit{supervised} fixed point \(s^\prime\) is reached and the teaching signal is removed, the network state remains effectively stable—only the local preactivation fields are altered.
 More formally, in Table \ref{tab:sprime_star}, we observe that:

 indicating that \(s^\prime\) and \(s^*\) are nearly identical across patterns.
-Motivated by this observation, we propose an \textit{approximated} training scheme where the unsupervised relaxation phase is removed entirely (Lines 5-6 in Algorithm \ref{alg:supervised_learning}).
-The local plasticity rule is then applied to stabilize the state $s^\prime$, instead of $s^\star$.
+Motivated by this observation, we propose an \textit{approximated} training scheme where the final free phase of the dynamics is skipped (Line 6 in Algorithm \ref{alg:supervised_learning}), and the local plasticity rule is applied directly using the supervised fixed point.
 Empirically, we find that this approximation preserves overall classification performance in networks with narrower hidden layers (\(N \sim 400\)), while wider networks (\(N \sim 3200\)) exhibit a measurable reduction in training and validation accuracies in the classification-optimal $J_D$ regime; see Figure~\ref{fig:single-double}.